 A road to economic development and democracy

-After short ceremony of welcoming the students, there will be an presentation on Korea’s modern history of successfully achieving both remarkable economic development and mature democracy since Korea’s independence in 1945.
+After short ceremony of welcoming the students, Korea’s modern history of successfully achieving both remarkable economic development and mature democracy since Korea’s independence in 1945 will be presented.
 The lecture will highlight several important events which paved the way of industrialization and democratization.

 From aid dependence to sustainable development